Updated: Everything you need to know about the current Google smartwatch software

 New metrics for runners: Ground contact time, stride length, vertical oscillation, and vertical ratio come as standard metrics on all Wear OS 5 smartwatches.

 Security fix for screenshots: While screenshots have been available on most Wear OS watches via previous software updates, a new security implementation ensures that users are always notified when a screenshot is taken on their device.
-This also allows certain app developers to block screenshots, which could be handy for keeping things like bank cards safe.
+This also allows app developers to block screenshots, which could be handy for keeping things like bank cards safe.

 What else can a Wear OS 5 smartwatch do?